easy-global-market/nifi-ngsild-ckan/README.md

 ```
 ### Output

-The `NgsiLdToCkan` processor publishes all entities received in the notified context data in the same dataset.
+The `NgsiLdToCkan` processor publishes all entities of the same type received in the notified context data in the same dataset.
 Each entity will be added as a resource
 with a default `application/ld+json` format.

 ## Configuration